Smileynator/blender-mdb-addon/README.md

 Models make use of some extra data we either cannot support in Blender or do not know what they exactly do.
 For the time being those are stored as Custom Properties on the Bones and Materials.

+Scenes imported with add-on versions before the MDB metadata cleanup must be re-imported from their source MDB before export.
+Older imports did not preserve enough information for a reliable round trip, so the exporter deliberately cancels instead of guessing missing values.

 ## Editing MDB materials

 The shader group in Blender has two related but distinct jobs: